FACTBOX-Oil price rebound widely seen capped at $45, for now

 March 28 With oil prices having gained about 50 percent since touching multi-year lows in January, most analysts are

-predicting the end of the year-and-a-half long rout, but also betting that there is little upside in the near future.
+predicting the end of the year and a half long rout - but also betting that there's little upside in the near future.

-After falling as low as $26 a barrel, U.S. crude oil futures hit a 2016 high of nearly $42 a barrel last week.
+After falling as far as $26 a barrel, U.S. crude oil futures hit a 2016 high of nearly $42 a barrel last week.
 On Monday they were

 trading at around $39 a barrel, with some analysts betting the rebound had run its course.